anthonyalberto/mysql_online_migrations/README.md

 If you don't use `lock: true` when online migration not supported, you'll get a MySQL exception.
 No risk to lock the table by accident.
 It's therefore highly recommended to use it in development/test/staging environment before running migrations in production.
-If you have to perform such a migration without locking the table, a tool such as [pt-online-schema-change](http://www.percona.com/doc/percona-toolkit/2.1/pt-online-schema-change.html) is an option
+If you have to perform such a migration without locking the table, tools such as [pt-online-schema-change](http://www.percona.com/doc/percona-toolkit/2.1/pt-online-schema-change.html) and [LHM](https://github.com/soundcloud/lhm) are viable options